-GHSA further recommends federal agencies coordinate, for the purposes of notification and feedback, with the appropriate state highway safety office when 403-funded demonstration projects are implemented within their jurisdiction.
-This would help prevent duplication of efforts within a state and assure that federally-funded projects complement each other to the greatest extent possible.
+GHSA further recommends federal agencies coordinate, for the purposes of notification and feedback, with the appropriate SHSO when 403-funded demonstration projects or projects from the Behavioral Traffic Safety Cooperative Research Program are implemented within their jurisdiction.
+This would help prevent duplication of efforts within a state and assure that federally funded projects complement each other to the greatest extent possible.

-A.7 Zero Deaths
+A.7 The Safe System Approach